cryptokrishtopher/binancescanner/readme.md

 If you need any help join the dedicated [discord server](https://discord.gg/S7hTpqy)

 ### Supporting
-If you want to contribute please fork and submit a pull request.
+If you want to contribute please fork and submit a pull request

 ### Roadmap
 binancescanner is currently in early testing stages but will be expanding soon: